josephxbrick/table_of_contents_sketch_plugin/README.md

 This is the symbol whose instances will be added to the TOC for each section in your document.
 See "The page-section symbol" above for what it takes to make TOC sections.

 This symbol needs to have a text override called `<tocSectionTitle>` and a text override called `<tocPageNumber>`, but if you don't want your TOC sections to have a page number, you can leave the latter text override out, out or set its opacity to 0.

-**Important**: if you want the sections entries to be the same width as the page entries, make sure those symbols are the same width on the Symbols page.
-(I probably should add some code to enforce this, but someone might want wider section entries.)

 <img src="/readme_images/section_entry_symbol.png" width="390">